Izzimach/react-three-legacy/README.md

 ## Testing

+Certain tests require WebGL and cannot be run on the CI test server.
+Because of this, it is recommended that you run the tests locally before submitting a pull request.

 You can run tests using gulp:

 ```
 gulp test
 ```

+Certain tests compare results to know correct reference images.
-To generate the pixel reference images you need to install phantomjs and run
+If for some reason you need to generate (or regenerate) the pixel reference images you need to install phantomjs and run

 ```
 gulp pixelrefs